ptsteadman/notebook/essays/gray-man-style.md

 The idea of gray man as a lifestyle seems to have originated with the term itself.

-The earliest reference I could find to the gray man concept is a post on the "Western Rifle Shooters Association" blogspot, alongside posts about firearms and anti-government politics.
-This piece, authored in a Goofus and Gallant style, presents gray man as more of an identity than a strategy.
+The earliest writing I could find about the gray man concept is a post on the "Western Rifle Shooters Association" blogspot, alongside posts about firearms and anti-government politics.
+This piece, authored in a Goofus and Gallant style, presents gray man as an identity.
 Example: "The Young Grey Man is dismissed as a wimp, the Older as a doddering old fool."
 [7]

-This quote begs the question: why be a survivalist if it's such a social liability that one must develop a pathetic alter-ego?
-Wouldn't it be better to accept the notion that survival is socially determined?
+This quote begs the question: why be a survivalist if it's such a social liability?
+Wouldn't it be better to accept the idea that survival is socially determined?

-Most survivalists don't focus on the survival of society as a whole because American-style survivalism is tightly coupled with libertarian, individualist, and anti-government politics.
+It seems that most survival bloggers don't focus on the survival of society as a whole because their survivalism is tightly coupled with libertarian, individualist, and anti-government politics.
 For politically active survivalists, being gray is in tension with their desire to share and promote their political beliefs.
 Perhaps as a way to ease this tension, the Western Rifle Shooters Association post presents gray man as something that can be practiced with a group: "[The Gray Man] practices with his weaponry in private, or only with his fellow Grey Men, always in a secluded location."

 ---

-In more recent articles on survivalist content farm sites, gray man is presented as a situational strategy for use in a fantasy urban survival scenario.
+In more recent articles about gray man, mostly found on survivalist content farms, gray man is presented as situational strategy for use in a fantasy urban survival scenario.
 For many younger survivalists, survivalism is less of a political identity and more of a hobby.

+---

 Undercover agents and military professionals also make tactical, temporary use of gray man.
 [27] To get an idea of what professional gray man looks like, consider